Monthly Archives: July 2012

 Political unrest in Egypt has set the stage for loss of control over the land’s artifacts.
 According to U.C.
 Berkeley archaeologist Carol Redmount, who has been excavating and examining sites in Egypt for over 20 years, the increased looting of these archaeological sites began when former President Mubarak was forced to leave the country in early 2011 and has not slowed in the year and a half since.

 During the regime change, many police, military personnel, and local guards were re-deployed to deal with the intense rioting.
 Some even walked off the ...(MORE ...)

 Prominent coin dealer and hand surgeon thought he was selling real stolen coins

 Dr. Arnold-Peter Weiss, a prominent Rhode Island hand surgeon, a professor of orthopedics at Brown University School of Medicine, and a dealer in ancient coins, pleaded guilty on July 3, to attempted criminal possession of stolen property, a misdemeanor offense, for trying to sell what he thought were authentic ancient Greek coins that he believed had been looted from Sicily.
 But the coins are, in fact, forgeries.
 Assistant District Attorney Matthew Bogdanos told the court, the coins are “exquisite, extraordinary, but forgeries nonetheless.”

 Dr. Weiss was arrested on January 3 during the 40th Annual New York International Numismatic Convention at the Waldorf Astoria Hotel, in possession of a silver coin that purported to be an early 4th century BC Greek type known as a Katane Tetradrachm, which he valued at $300,000-350,000.
 According to the criminal complaint, Dr. Weiss told a confidential informant: “there’s no paperwork.
-I know this is a fresh coin, this was dug up a few years ago….
-I ...(MORE ...)
+I know this is ...(MORE ...)